Progressive Betting Systems for Craps

 • After a loss, they remove the first and the last number from the sequence.

-Players should also determine win limits since the progression could become incredibly long after several winning streaks.
-Another important thing about the Reverse Labouchere system is that it does not guarantee profits – not even in the short term.
-Its effectiveness in increasing one’s winnings depends solely on chance.
+Players should also establish win limits, as the progression can become incredibly long during extended winning streaks.
+Another important point is that the Reverse Labouchere system does not guarantee profits – even in the short term.
+Its success in boosting winnings depends entirely on chance.

 The 1-3-2-6 System

 Another positive progression that is fairly popular among gamblers is the 1-3-2-6 system.
-Just like the rest of the progressive betting systems, it can be applied in a wide variety of casino games with even-money bets.
-This includes craps and those who want to use the 1-3-2-6 method should keep making the Pass Line, the Don’t Pass, the Come or the Don’t Come bets.
+Like most progressive betting strategies, it can be applied to a wide variety of casino games that offer even-money bets, including craps.
+Those who use the 1-3-2-6 method should keep making the Pass Line, Don’t Pass, Come, or Don’t Come bets.

-• The system uses the 1-3-2-6 sequence – it starts with 1 betting unit and ends after the fourth step.
+• The system follows the 1-3-2-6 sequence – it starts with 1 betting unit and ends after the fourth step.

-• After a win, players continue to change the bet size according to the sequence.
+• After a win, players adjust the bet size according to the sequence.

-• After a loss, players stop the sequence and start all over again.
+• After a loss, players stop the sequence and start over.

-This system is quite simple to use – let’s say our betting unit is $10 and win several times in a row.
-Our first bet will be $10, followed by $30 bet, then $20, and the last bet in the progression will be $60.
-The maximum profit from this system is 12 betting units and the maximum loss that could be generated is merely 2 betting units – this could happen if players lose after the second step of the sequence.
-While this betting progression seems quite safe and simple, it could lead to sizable financial losses if players keep losing after the second step of the sequence.
+This system is quite simple to use – let’s say our betting unit is $10 and we win several times in a row.
+Our first bet will be $10, followed by a $30 bet, then $20, and finally $60.
+The maximum profit in one sequence is 12 betting units, while the maximum loss is merely 2 units – this occurs if players lose after the second step of the sequence.
+Although this progression seems safe and straightforward, it can still lead to substantial financial losses if players consistently lose after the second step.

 Contra d’Alembert System

-The Contra d’Alembert System, also known as the Reverse d’Alembert System, is another positive betting progression that could be used for even-money bets such as the Pass Line and the Don’t Pass bet in craps.
-Just like the original negative system named after the French mathematician, this method is based on a false premise – that players are more likely to win after a losing bet.
-In craps, as in any other game based on chance, the outcome of the current round is independent of the past outcomes.
+The Contra d’Alembert System, also known as the Reverse d’Alembert, is another positive betting progression that can be used for even-money bets such as the Pass Line and Don’t Pass in craps.
+Like the original negative system named after the French mathematician, this method rests on a false premise – that players are more likely to win after a losing bet.
+In craps, as in any game of chance, the outcome of the current round is independent of previous results.

-That being said, the Contra d’Alembert System is still used by some players who believe that it helps them control their betting and maximize their potential winnings.
-The method is quite easy to implement in real-money games.
-It follows these several rules:
+Even so, the Contra d’Alembert System is still favored by some players who believe it helps them control their betting and maximize potential winnings.
+The method is easy to implement in real-money games and follows these simple rules:

 • Players start the progression with a 1-unit bet.